COVID-19 and flu vaccines are now available. Find out how to get them at a location near you.

 Treatment

-Treatment options have drastically improved in the last two decades.
-Northwestern Medicine offers hope through leading-edge treatments.
+Treatment options have greatly improved in the last two decades, and leading-edge treatments are now available at Northwestern Medicine.

 Treatment depends on the stage of the melanoma and the patient.
 It could involve surgically removing affected areas or lymph nodes, or immunotherapy.